AshleyFullero/DisasterResourceAllocation/README.md

 - Families are assigned scores based on configurable **priority metrics** (e.g., size, vulnerability, special needs).
 - The algorithm sorts items or families based on **value-to-weight ratio** and greedily allocates resources accordingly until the knapsack (relief supply limit) is full.

-This approach does **not always yield the optimal solution**, but it ensures **speed, scalability, and simplicity**—ideal for real-time disaster response.

 ---

 ## ⚙️ Features